Ada-C5/js-scrabble/README.md

 - Create a `Dictionary` object that includes a function for searching a list of words to determine if a given word is a valid word.
 - Create a `Board` object that has a matrix (array of arrays) of tile places.
 Check if a word can be played on a given tile place in a certain direction.
 - Include a minimum of 20 tests between the `TileBag`, `Dictionary` and `Board` objects.

+//word score
+create key object to do scoring

+use prompt to get the word and pass it to the function

+create empty score array

+check if there are seven letters and add 50 pts to score array if so downcase the word split it into an array of letters use "key" object to replace the letter with its score push each number into a new array reduce the array to get the full score